Why Is It Hard for a Rich Man to Enter God’s Kingdom?

 I then read where the Lord Jesus said: “For what shall it profit a man, if he shall gain the whole world, and lose his own soul?
 Or what shall a man give in exchange for his soul?”
 (Mark 8:36–37).
 A passage of Sermons and Fellowship on Entry Into Life also says: “What’s the most important thing that people (including unbelievers) should gain in life?
 Is it important to gain money?
 If you’ve earned lots of money, an illness befalls you, and you die of the illness, then what’s the use of money?
 What if you buy a nice villa or condominium?
 If you fall sick and die, who will live there?
 You may have a good husband (or a good wife) and good children, but if you meet your unfortunate death, what’s the point of having them?
 All of these are empty.
 Everything of the material world is empty.
 To be able to finally obtain God’s praise and a good destination in life—this is the most precious, valuable and important.
 Tell me, when those who are wealthy have a fatal illness, can they be comforted?
 (No.) Why do they have no comfort after having so much money?
 The main reason is because money can’t save their lives.
 ‘Will man really go to heaven or hell after death?’
 This is what they will think about.
 When someone is dying, what will he ponder?
 Destination!
 As a man is in his twilight years, he’ll be able to realize that having a good destination is so important and it’s more precious than anything.
 Even if he suffers all his life, as long as he can have a good destination, he will smile at the moment of his death.
 On the contrary, when he is close to death, if he’s enjoyed all the blessings in the world but can’t have a good destination and will go down to hell, he will feel he has wasted his life and taken the wrong path because he fails to gain a good destination.
 Destination is the most important thing for man.
 Everything else is not important and is worldly thing.”

 After reading the Lord’s words and this passage of fellowship, I came to have some knowledge of.
-People, who live in this world, often take fame and money as life and treasure, believing that acquiring them enables them to live comfortably, leisurely and freely, and that with money life will not be in vain, so many people long for a great fortune.
+People, who live in this world, often take fame and money as life and treasure, believing that acquiring them can enable them to live comfortably, leisurely and freely, and that with money life will not be in vain, so many people long for a great fortune.
 But when their lives are almost over, they come to realize that money cannot extend their lives and that exhausting their lives for wealth is really not worth it.
 So, God hopes that through the parable of the rich man, we can grasp the importance of seeking life, escape from the bonds of money, come before Him with one heart and mind to accept His salvation and guidance, and thus have a beautiful destination.
-God examined the innermost heart of the rich man, who attached importance to money and sought gains.
-The rich man only wanted to obtain greater interests from God, grasping money on the one hand, and grasping God on the other so he could .
+God examined the innermost heart of the rich man, who attached importance to money and sought profits.
+The rich man only wanted to obtain greater interests from God, intending to pursue money while believing in God and hoping to by doing so.
 That was why when God asked him to lay aside all he possessed and distribute them to the poor and then follow God and pursue life, he chose to leave God.
-The rich man valued property more than the truth, so though he knew the truth perfectly well, he was unwilling to pursue.
+The rich man valued property more than the truth, so though he knew clearly what the true way was, he was unwilling to pursue it.
 Therefore, the Lord Jesus said: “It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God.”
 These words were said about the essence of the rich man.
-Through using this parable, the Lord Jesus wanted us humans to know this: If we cannot give up everything to pursue the truth, seek to know God and be gained by God, then we will not get into God’s kingdom.
-Contrarily, if our intention in following God and serving God is to ’s words, to love God and satisfy God, and to gain the truth and live out a meaningful life, then we will be able to please the Lord and have the opportunity to enter into God’s kingdom.
-As it happens, by means of this parable, God wants to let us set the motives for our following Him aright, have the faith to follow Him, and finally gain life.
+Through this parable, the Lord Jesus wanted us humans to know this: If we cannot give up everything to pursue the truth, and seek to know God and be gained by God, then we will never be fit for God’s kingdom.
+Contrarily, if our intention in following God and serving God is to love God and satisfy God, and to gain the truth and live out a meaningful life, then we will be able to please the Lord and have the opportunity to enter into God’s kingdom.
+By means of this parable, God wants to let us set the motives for our following Him aright, have the faith to follow Him, and finally gain life.

 The Lord Jesus said: “No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 You cannot serve God and mammon” (Matthew 6:24).
 From the text, we can see that the Lord asks us to serve Him with a single-minded heart, not to worry about our personal future, but to dedicate and expend ourselves in order to care for and satisfy His will.
 Actually, what the Lord has bestowed upon us is enough for us to enjoy.
 His intentions are that we can be content with food and clothes, and focus on seeking the truth, spreading the, bearing witness to Him, and following His will.
 Take Peter, the disciple of the Lord Jesus, for example.
 During the time he followed the Lord, he focused on pursuing truth and practicing the Lord’s words.
 After he received the Lord’s commission, he shepherded and nourished the church with all his heart and soul.
 He never thought of his own future, but only sought to love God all his life, so the Lord Jesus gave the keys of the kingdom of heaven to him.
 In the end, Peter was martyred for preaching the gospel and lived out a life of meaning.

 From this parable, I came to realize that nowadays, many believers’ perspectives on belief in God are just the same as that of the rich young man.
 After believing in God and reading God’s words, they know that pursuing and gaining the truth is important and has to do with their destinations, yet they still fail to let go of money, fame and gain, and only wish to be wealthy in the world.
 To this end, they work desperately hard to make money, with the result that they aren’t able to say prayers, practice spiritual devotions or attend meetings in a normal way, and their hearts drift away from God.
-As a matter of fact, we only live once, and if we give up on the opportunity to believe in God and get the truth and life for the sake of money, or we pursue money while maintaining our, desiring both of them, our lives will only be forfeited.
+As a matter of fact, we only live once, and if we give up on the opportunity toand get the truth and life for the sake of money, or we pursue money while maintaining our faith in God, desiring both of them, our lives will only be forfeited.